tinnguyenhuuletrong/tiny-workflow/doc/example_intervalPayment.md

-# Quick Start Guide for Tiny Workflow
+# Subscription payment with Tiny Workflow

 This guide will help you get started with the **tiny-workflow** package by walking you through setting up and running an example workflow.